Whittlesey: Transport

-Whittlesea railway station, using the town's alternative spelling, is on the Ely to Peterborough Line; it is served by direct trains to Cambridge, Birmingham, Liverpool, Leicester, Stansted Airport, Ely, Ipswich and Peterborough.
+Whittlesea railway station, using the town's alternative spelling, is on the Ely to Peterborough Line; it is served by direct trains to Cambridge, Birmingham New Street, Liverpool Lime Street, Leicester, Stansted Airport, Ely, Ipswich and Peterborough.
+Services are operated by CrossCountry and East Midlands Railway.

-Route 33/31 a service from Stagecoach is a bus service running every 30 minutes on a week day and an hourly service on weekend, they operate services linking Peterborough, March, Cambridgeshire, Ramsey, Cambridgeshire, Chatteris.
-Where you can then connect for other services based on that region.
+Bus services in the area are operated by Stagecoach East.
+Routes link the town with Peterborough, Chatteris, March, Ramsey and Yaxley.

 Whittlesey town centre hosts the annual Fenland BusFest event.
 It is one of the area's most popular vintage vehicle gatherings.

 Culture and community

 Whittlesey Summer Festival fills much of the centre each September.
 Attractions have included a classic car display, an Italian food stall, fairground rides, a steam engine, and in 2009, a flying display by a Hawker Hurricane of the Battle of Britain Memorial Flight.
 An art competition for students of Sir Harry Smith Community College runs during the festival, with a display at Whittlesey Christian Church.
 At the 2009 festival local people raised £10,000 for bushfire victims in Whittlesea, Victoria, Australia.

-In 2011–2015 there was rivalry between the supermarket chains Tesco and Sainsbury's to build on neighbouring sites in Eastrea Road.
+From 2011 to 2015, there was rivalry between the supermarket chains Tesco and Sainsbury's to build on neighbouring sites in Eastrea Road.
 Dubbed "Supermarket Gate" in the press, the dispute was resolved when Sainsbury's won approval in June 2015 for its scheme for a supermarket, business park and country park.
 Plans for over 400 houses on an adjacent site, construction of which began in late 2014, caused concern about extra traffic on the A605.
+The Sainsbury's store never went ahead, however, and instead, a new Aldi store was opened on Eastrea Road in June 2023.

 Close to the King's Dyke brickworks stand three 80-metre wind turbines, the largest on-shore turbines in England.
 They power the McCains chips plant.

-Whittlesey Museum in the Old Town Hall records the natural and cultural heritage of the town and surrounding area.
+Whittlesey Museum, located in the Old Town Hall, records the natural and cultural heritage of the town and surrounding area.